 The school cabinet are also chosen democratically from within the student school council.
 At the start of the year, the school council elect a treasurer, secretary, and communications officer.
 Two school council reps from each year are also elected to represent their year group at these meetings.
-These students meet every half-term to discuss any immediate issues and projects in progress within KNBS and help implement positive changes.
+These students meet every half-term to discuss any immediate issues and projects in progress within KNBS and help implement positive changes around the school.

-Sports Reps
+Sports Representatives

-Sports reps are chosen democratically from within each form group.
-Their role is to organise and contribute to the success of our house games programme.

-Sports reps meet half termly to discuss all things sports including the extra-curricular provision at KNBS.
+Sports reps are chosen democratically within each form group.
+Their role is to promote sporting extra-curricular activities and report any results of fixtures back to their form.
+The sports reps work together with the nominated house rep to organise and contribute to the success of our house games programme.
+Sports reps meet half termly to discuss all the extra-curricular provision of sports at KNBS.